 Castration of people convicted of sex offenders is the most controversial concepts in American jurisprudence.
-As of
+As of 2009, ten US

-castration on the books or have used some form of castration as a form of sanction.
+books or have used some form of castration as a form of sanction.
+(As of June 2019, eight states and one US Territory have

+castration laws on the books.)
 Much of the public demand for castration seems to stem from our revenge-oriented society.
 However,

 issues of ethics and effectiveness surround the castration issue.

 HISTORY OF CASTRATION